kidpixo/leaflet-test/README.md

-# Leaflet Test: Cloud-Optimized GeoTIFFs and Interactive Historical Maps
+# Leaflet Historical Map Viewer: Developer Documentation

 ## Problem-First Approach

 ### The Problem
-Modern web mapping often requires overlaying large, high-resolution historical maps and geospatial data (like COG/GeoTIFF) on top of interactive base maps.
-Developers need a way to:
+Web developers and digital historians often need to overlay historical, georeferenced maps and photos on top of modern basemaps, allowing users to explore changes over time.
+The challenge is to:
 - Efficiently serve and visualize large raster datasets (COG/GeoTIFF) in the browser.
-- Provide a user-friendly, interactive map with custom overlays, opacity controls, and dynamic configuration.
+- Provide interactive controls for toggling layers, adjusting opacity, and filtering by year.
-- Allow end-users to customize the map view (layers, opacity, center, zoom) via URL parameters for sharing and reproducibility.
+- Make the map state easily shareable and reproducible via URL parameters.
+- Support extensibility for new datasets and overlays.

 ### The Solution
-This project combines Leaflet.js, georaster-layer-for-leaflet, and custom JavaScript to deliver a highly interactive, configurable map experience.
-It supports:
+This project leverages Leaflet.js, georaster-layer-for-leaflet, and a modular, developer-friendly JavaScript architecture to deliver:
-- Cloud-Optimized GeoTIFF (COG) overlays
+- Fast, partial loading of large COG rasters.
-- Dynamic layer control and opacity sliders
+- Dynamic layer control, opacity sliders, and a timeline slider for year-based filtering.
-- GeoJSON photo markers with popups
+- GeoJSON photo markers with popups.
-- User geolocation
-- URL-driven map configuration
+- URL-driven configuration for sharing and embedding custom map views.
+- Easy extensibility for new layers and datasets.

 ---

 ## Story-Code-Context Pattern

 ### Story (Why)
-- **Purpose:** Visualize and explore historical maps and photos of Piedimonte, overlaying COG rasters and interactive data on modern basemaps.
+- **Purpose:** Enable interactive exploration of historical maps and photos for a small town, visualizing changes in buildings, rivers, and urban landscape over time.
-- **Motivation:** Make large, archival geospatial data accessible and explorable for historians, researchers, and the public.
+- **Motivation:** Lower the barrier for historians, researchers, and developers to publish and explore geospatial archives.
 - **Design Choices:**
-  - Use COGs for efficient, partial loading of large rasters.
+  - Use COGs for efficient raster streaming.
-  - Use Leaflet for a familiar, extensible map UI.
+  - Centralize layer configuration for easy adaptation.
-  - Expose all configuration (layers, opacity, center, zoom) via URL for easy sharing and reproducibility.
+  - Expose all controls and state via URL for reproducibility.
+  - Use Bootstrap for clean, responsive UI elements.

 ### Code (How)